 Is Your Duty of Care Strategy Ready for Today’s Travel Environment?

 Business travel always carries some level of uncertainty, but current conditions feel more unpredictable than ever.
+What was once limited to lost baggage, delayed flights, and occasional airline disruptions has evolved into a far more complex landscape that includes sudden airspace closures, rapidly changing entry requirements, widespread flight cancellations due to staffing shortages, cybersecurity risks when working abroad, and climate driven disruptions like wildfires and severe storms.
 Travelers are highly aware of potential risks, from geopolitical shifts and extreme weather to security incidents and operational hiccups.
 Organizations must stand ready to support their teams wherever work takes them.

-Duty of care means much more than simply managing risk.
-It centers entirely on taking care of people.
-Organizations asking employees to travel hold a deep ethical responsibility to prioritize their safety.
 Thankfully, modern corporate travel programs now tap into powerful technology and intelligence that make managing travel risk highly effective.
 Advanced risk management tools integrate right into corporate booking platforms.
 This gives full visibility into traveler itineraries and enables real-time communication during disruptions.
-Paired with an experienced Travel Management Company (TMC) partner, companies can swiftly locate travelers, send alerts about developing situations, and offer immediate help when plans abruptly change.
+Paired with an experienced Travel Management Company (TMC) partner, companies can swiftly locate travelers, send alerts about developing situations, and offer immediate assistance when plans go sideways.

 More Than Just Technology